This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Conclusion

-In conclusion, saving presets in Lightroom can be a game-changer for your editing process.
+In conclusion, saving presets in Lightroom can be a game-changer for editing.

 Whether you create your own or import them from others, presets can significantly reduce your editing time and help you discover new styles.